neil7057/pjl_host_system/README.md

 -   ### Design
     -   #### Colour Scheme
-        -   I've used predominantly blues for the main scheem with a crisp white background on all but the Home page.
-Oreos are typically brown contrasted with white but i fely that brown would be too dull.
-Blue by constrast is a branding colour of Oreo. oreo text blue is #4956C9 and used on various heading.
-Green is used for most page headings as that is a positive 'Go!' signal. confirm buttons are green and cancel buttons red.
+        -   I've used predominantly blues for the main scheme with a crisp white background on all but the Home page.
+Oreos are typically brown contrasted with white but i felt that brown would be too dull, although for WCAG contrast compliance it is used on some buttons.
+Blue by constrast is a branding colour of Oreo.
+        -   Oreo text blue is #4956C9 and used on various headings.
+Green is used for most page headings as that is a positive 'Go!' signal.
+Confirm buttons are green and cancel buttons red.
 Other button options are .info or .warning dependant upon context.

     -   #### Typography
         -   The font is Lato and main headings are capitalised.

     -   #### Imagery
-        -   There is a main central image on teh welcome page that is Oreo themed.
+        -   There is a main central image on the welcome page that is Oreo themed.
 All other pages have a crisp white background.
 Product images appear on all pages where a product is referenced, including product, detail, shopping bag and checkout.
 The about us page has a range of hyperlinked images.

     -   #### Design Considerations
         -   The site is built within a django framework using HTML5, CSS3, Python, Javascript and SqlLite.
-It is deployed to Heroku and
-        Static and media files are served from AWS.
+It is deployed to Heroku with Static and media files served from AWS.
 User Management is via django allauth.
 Forms managemnt is CrispyForms.
 Payment processing is by Stripe.

         -   Colours are Oreo themed, blue and white.